 Caracals are native to Africa, the Middle East, Central Asia, and India.
 They are a tawny, reddish brown color but very distinct ears.
 Their ears have long tufts of hair on them.
 Caracal in Turkish means “Black Eared”.
 Caracals are fierce predators who hunt birds and can take down animals up to three times their size.
 In Africa, caracals are known as little lions due to their fierce attitudes.
 Female caracals have been documented standing up to and scaring off large male lions to protect their young.
 Caracals are able to jump up to 12 feet in the air and catch birds as they fly by.

 Caracals are 23.5 to 36 inches long and can weigh between 9 and 42 pounds.
 Male Caracals are typically larger than females.
 They have shorter tails compared to most cats that average between 9 and 12 inches long.
 Caracals have longer and more muscular hind legs than front legs which allows them to jump up to 10 feet vertically.

 Caracals are usually tawny and reddish in color; however, a few melanistic (all black) caracals have been spotted in the wild.
 Caracals have black tufted ears and white spotted stomachs.

 Caracals are solitary cats that only come together during mating.
 Mothers care for their young up to a year, then the kittens leave in search of their own territories.
 In Africa, caracals are known as “Little Lions” for their fierce attitudes and aggressive nature.
-Caracals are nocturnal hunters, preying mostly on small mammals but are capable of taking down prey as large as an Impala and Antelope.
+Caracals are nocturnal hunters that prey mostly on small mammals, but they are capable of taking down prey as large as an impala and antelope.

-Caracals live in Africa in a variety of habitats including woodlands, savannas, semi-deserts.
+Caracals live in Africa and over into India in a variety of habitats including woodlands, savannas, and semi-deserts.
 They live mostly in arid habitats with some rainfall and cover.
 Caracals primarily live and hunt on the ground but have been known to climb trees to escape danger and have been spotted fishing in streams and rivers.
-A caracal will typically remain in its territory for its entire life; females have smaller habitats than male caracals.
+A caracal will typically remain in its territory for its entire life.
+Female caracals have smaller habitats than the males.